The Day Dad Took a Chicken to Lunch

 December 20, 2025

-One day, long after I was married and had children of my own, I was at my mother’s house, cooking and doing dishes as we prepared for a family dinner.
+One day, long after I was married and had children of my own, I was at Mom’s house, cooking and doing dishes as we prepared for a family dinner.
 I reached into the drawer where she kept her dishcloths and towels.
 A scrap of multicolored terrycloth with white stitching caught my eye, and I reached in to pull it out of the drawer.

 I immediately started laughing.
 Turning without comment, I held it up in front of her.
 She recognized why I was laughing, then she began to laugh along with me.